sstacha/uweb-install/README.md

         hit <ctl>-c to stop the gunicorn session
 # set up gunicorn (wsgi) as a service so it loads on startup
 sudo cp -f $HOME/uweb/production_files/gunicorn.service /etc/systemd/system/gunicorn.service
+NOTE: if not using the uweb user and www-data group change the user and group in this script now
 # enable and start our new gunicorn service
 systemctl enable gunicorn
 systemctl start gunicorn